 It is what made you think Italian in the first place, right?

-Of all the romance languages, Italian is considered to be the most romantic and incredibly beautiful spoken languages on the planet earth.
+Of all the romance languages, Italian is considered to be the most romantic and incredibly beautiful spoken language on the planet earth.
 Thanks to most words ending in a vowel and rhythmic flow of a sequence of sounds, it is pretty phonetic, unique, and easy to understand.

 It is a very euphonic language, and its pronunciation and accents contribute to this euphony.
 It is one of the few tongues that is aesthetically pleasing to the ear.
 Soon, you will discover how delightful and rewarding it is to learn.